District Mission Statement

 District Title I Parent & Family Engagement Plan (PFEP)

 The District Title I Parent & Family Engagement Plan (PFEP) is information regarding the Title I program at the district level.
 Take time to review it and use it as a reference for questions you may have about the Title I program at the district.
-Please complete the comment portion and return it to your child’s teacher or the Title I Office.
-English / Spanish (PDFs)
+English / Spanish / Haitian Creole (PDFs)